 One way to get high-quality dental work at much lower prices is to visit a dentist in Istanbul.
-With savings of up to 70% with dentist in Instanbul prices, it's no wonder so many dental tourists flock to the city each year.
+With savings of up to 70% at dental clinics in Istanbul, it's no wonder so many dental tourists flock to the city each year.

 - What does dental work in Istanbul cost?